AlbertoRodriguezSanz/SPI-Master-Transfer-Only-Test/README.md

 Firmware for the various tests performed with the PIC18F26K83 microcontroller for the SPI module working as the master of a bus where only this device transmits data.
 Within this firmware there are a couple of test variations for sending a different number of bytes through different ways, after which a LED will be turned on.

 ## Setup
-A breadboard with two PIC18F26K83 microcontrollers connected through two MCP2561 CAN transceivers is used as a testbench.
+A breadboard with two PIC18F26K83 microcontrollers, where the microcontroller labelled '1' operates as the master device and the microcontroller labelled '3' operates as the slave device, was used as a test bench.

 ![broadboard_can_bus_top_viewjpg](https://github.com/AlbertoRodriguezSanz/CAN-Bus-Test/assets/95371514/c0f4a20e-199d-4b0a-b0b2-8a69f7578277)